Wavephoria/AdventureGame/README.md

 Monster functions

-- In each of the different environments in the world, each one will have a different sets of monster list that can spawn and have a different chance or being a monster or something much nicer
+- Each enviroments have a set amount of which types of monsters that can spawn in it
 - Random drops from enemies
   Each enemy type will have a different set of items they can carry Will be randomized what they carry